Hi, my name’s Edward.

 My work is at the intersection of business and media, and I’ve a particular fascination with America in the 20th century – the “American Century” as Henry Luce put it.

 - Fostering entrepreneurship in the young.
-We aim for Course Concierge to become a magnet for young, ambitious people going places; a first step to get a start, and an opportunity similar to one I was fortunate to get at 17.
+We aim for Course Concierge to become a magnet for young, ambitious people going places; a first step to get a start, and an opportunity similar to one I was fortunate to land at 17.
 If that’s you: pitch me any time on coming to work with us.

 - Making advertising a force for good.
 At Course Concierge we look to “purify” direct response marketing, taking dirty tactics from a sleazy industry and making them “grandma-approved”.
 In the foreword to David Ogilvy’s Confessions of an Advertising Man, it was said that David made advertising “almost respectable”.
-We’re trying to get it over the line.
-Interestingly, if you think “advertising” has a stigma, “propaganda” used to be a positive word.
+We aim to get it over the line.
+(Interestingly, if you think “advertising” has a stigma, “propaganda” used to be a positive word.
 Its original meaning, in the 18th century, meant “propagating the faith”, and soon thereafter spreading a message for good.
-It wasn’t until WWI the word soured and took on a meaning of political disinformation.
+It wasn’t until WWI the word soured and took on a meaning of political disinformation.)

 - To champion the role of the Integrator.
 Early in my career I had the good fortune to be told, and sense enough to listen, that I’m suited by disposition to be a #2 in a company – the detail-oriented operations person versus the Visionary #1.
 But what does that actually mean?
 Most people haven’t a clue, and those with similar aptitude have a great deficiency of public-facing role models.
 (To demonstrate: can you name a single COO other than Sheryl Sandberg?)
 I’d like to change that, and make “operations” a smidge sexier.
 With so many organisational problems in the world: this is how to actually get things done.